How to tweak existing Medium iOS app features with Theos & Logos - part 2

 | -[LongPressClapController tryToPerformClap]

-to reverse more thing, I will leave it to you (spoil alert: look for a method that allows to hook and bypass max 50 claps, it will be only 2 or 3 levels deeper from tryToPerformClap
+I bet we can hook into -[LongPressClapController tryToPerformClap] method and handle clapping stuff.
+You can delve into tryToPerformClap to reverse more thing, I will leave it to you (spoil alert: look for a method that allows to hook and bypass max 50 claps, it will be only 2 or 3 levels deeper from tryToPerformClap, below is the example 😊)

 Figure 4: Hook to bypass max 50 claps per post (client-side working only)